© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bainbridge slight univallate hillfort is a scheduled monument protected by Historic England under reference 1009323.
 View the official record →

-Bainbridge is a slight univallate hillfort located in the Wensleydale area of Yorkshire, England.
+Bainbridge slight univallate hillfort is an Iron Age defensive earthwork located in Wensleydale, North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009323.

 Bainbridge slight univallate hillfort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009323.